 TOMS: creating an immersive experience through VR

 Experiences don’t have to be a permanent feature of a store in order to make an impact on customers.
-In 2015 TOMS’ placed VR headsets into 100 stores, enabling them to virtually transport customers to Peru to see the impact of their One for One giving campaign on local people.
+In 2015 TOMS’ placed VR headsets into 100 stores, enabling them to virtually transport players to Peru to see the impact of their One for One giving campaign on local people.

-As you walk through the village with locals smiling and waving at you, it is impossible not to feel warmed by the friendly atmosphere.
+As you walk through the village stores with locals smiling and waving at you, it is impossible not to feel warmed by the friendly atmosphere.
 Not only did this retail experience improve awareness of their social corporate responsibility and promote their giving campaign, it also gave customers an unforgettable and immersive experience they were unlikely to forget.

 - Interactiveness: All of these retailers ensure that the senses are connected – memories of what we feel, hear, see, smell, and touch, may last a lifetime.